 The term runner’s high is anything but an exaggeration.

-Aside from boosted health, the effects of exercise include its ability to improve one’s mood, thanks to the endorphins it releases.
-During a vigorous workout session, the heart’s extra pumping actually helps to stimulate the release of endorphins into the bloodstream.
-According to one study from the University of Bonn, athletes that participated in a two-hour jog had higher levels of endorphins in their brains than they did before the run.
+Aside from boosting health, the effects of exercise include its ability to improve one’s mood, thanks to the endorphins it releases.
+During a vigorous workout session, the heart’s extra pumping helps to stimulate the release of endorphins into the bloodstream.
+According to one study from the University of Bonn, athletes who participated in a two-hour jog had higher levels of endorphins in their brains than they did before the run.